Build-Week-Party-Planner-102119/Back-End/README.md

 # Party Planner API

 **The [Party Planner App](https://lambdapartyplanner.now.sh/) is a way to create party.
 This API provides an auth router.
-The auth router contains an object that contains a username, password which is hashed and includes a JWT.**
+The auth router contains an object that has a username, password, which is hashed and includes a JWT.**

 ## Getting Started